 Samsung Galaxy S9 Plus Price Tracking

-- It's lucky that the technology inside Samsung phones tend to hold up for some time as they do not hold their recycling value (or retail price) for as long as Apple devices do.
+- It's lucky that the technology inside Samsung phones tend to hold up for some time as they do not retain their recycling value (or retail price) for as long as Apple devices do.

 - The longer you hold onto the Galaxy, the better the value retention per year.
-The device is worth more in a working condition after 4 years relative to it's release price, than an iPhone.
+The device is worth more in a working condition after 4 years relative to its release price, than an iPhone.